Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Experiments

 \textbf{Datasets}.
 We evaluated models on the most widely used mathematical problem tasks, MATH \citep{hendrycks2021measuring} and GSM8K \citep{cobbe2021training}.
 The MATH dataset encompasses a total of 12,500 problems, partitioned into 7,500 for training and 5,000 for testing.
 The GSM8K dataset contains 8,500 problems, with 7,500 for training and 1,000 for testing.
 These datasets collectively encompass a broad range of mathematical questions, from basic arithmetic to competition level.
 More details of datasets are provided in Appendix \ref{app: Datasets Details}.

 \textbf{Baselines}.
-For proprietary models, we present results from an array of SoTA LLMs, such as OpenAI's ChatGPT (gpt-3.5-turbo), OpenAI's GPT-4, OpenAI's GPT-4V, OpenAI's GPT-4o, Google's PaLM-2, Google's Gemini-1.0 Pro, Google's Gemini-1.0 Ultra, Google's Gemini-1.5 Flash, Google's Gemini-1.5 Pro, Anthropic's Claude-2, Anthropic's Claude-3 Opus, and Anthropic's Claude-3.5 Sonnet.
+For proprietary models, we present results from an array of SoTA LLMs, such as OpenAI's ChatGPT (gpt-3.5-turbo), OpenAI's GPT-4, OpenAI's GPT-4V, OpenAI's GPT-4o, Google's Gemini-1.0 Ultra, Google's Gemini-1.5 Flash, Google's Gemini-1.5 Pro, Anthropic's Claude-3 Opus, and Anthropic's Claude-3.5 Sonnet.
 By default, we report CoT prompting results, and include PAL (Program-Aided Language model) prompting \citep{gao2023pal} results for selected models.
 For open-source models, base models comprise LLaMA-2 \citep{touvron2023llama} and CodeLLaMA \citep{roziere2023code} with CoT and PAL prompting \citep{gao2023pal}.
 Supervised Fine-Tuning (SFT) employs CoT rationales from the original MATH and GSM8K dataset (15k samples) for fine-tuning.
 Rejection sampling Fine-Tuning (RFT) \citep{yuan2023scaling} leverages multiple models to generate diverse reasoning paths for fine-tuning.
 WizardMath \citep{luo2023wizardmath} augments data using ChatGPT, and conducts SFT and RLHF.
 Platypus-2 \citep{lee2023platypus} is fine-tuned with Open-Platypus reasoning datasets.
 ToRA \citep{gou2023tora} uses GPT-4 to generate tool-used trajectories and finetunes on it.
+The prompting methods for each evaluation are shown in Appendix \ref{app: Prompting Methods for Each Evaluation}.

 \textbf{Metric}.
 We report accuracies of predicted answers.
 For numerical values, we perform rounding, while for expressions, we employ the Python library \textit{sympy} for parsing.